-Donate, volunteer, or view Home & Community Options’ wish list to see how you can help make a difference.
+Donate, volunteer, or view Home & Community Options’ wish list to learn more about how you can make a difference.

 Acquiring funding for the services our organization provides